A Simple Guide for Buying the Best Cajon in 2021 and 2022

-- Let's be clear that I'm not commenting on the quality of the cajons that show up in most reviews, some of them are actually great cajons.
+- Let's be clear that I'm not commenting on the quality of the cajons that show up in most reviews and stores, a few of them are actually good cajons.
 What I am saying is: there are other options, great options, explore them as part of your decision process.
-Did you know there are over 50 cajon makers in the USA?
-Yet if you search for 'cajon' on the big online retailers, none of them show up.
-Yet many of them are stunning, great instruments.
 Buying a locally made cajon is good for your muse, good for the planet and good for your local economy.

 Good luck and I hope you get a great cajon, the best cajon for you, and I hope you play it often and with a big smile.